dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

    the directory that contains your package's [`pubspec.yaml`](/tools/pub/pubspec) file.
 1. **Run `pub outdated`**
-   to identify which package dependencies are out of date.
+   to identify which package dependencies are out-of-date.
    Note the affected packages,
    so that later you can test the behavior of code that uses them.
 1. Follow the recommendations of `pub outdated` for updating the packages.